 The Company will record a deferred income tax asset and liability for the expected future income tax consequences of events that have been recognized in the Company's Consolidated Financial Statements and income tax returns.
 The Company will record a deferred income tax asset and liability based on differences between the financial statement carrying, or "book", amounts of assets and liabilities, and the tax bases of the assets and liabilities using the enacted income tax regulations in effect in the years in which the differences are expected to reverse.
 A valuation allowance against deferred income tax asset will be recorded if, based on the weight of available evidence, it is more likely than not that some or all of the deferred income tax assets will not be realized.
-As of December 31, 2016 and 2015, substantially all of the Company's net deferred income tax assets were subject to a full valuation allowance.
+As of December 31, 2017 and 2016, all of the Company's net deferred income tax assets were subject to a full valuation allowance.
+As of December 31, 2017 and 2016, the Company has a net deferred tax liability of \$183,923 and \$1,525,896, respectively.